Lyall/WOFFFix/README.md

 ### Steam Deck/Linux Additional Instructions
 🚩**You do not need to do this if you are using Windows!**
+- If using the Steam Deck, I recommend disabling the "Fix HUD" option in **WOFFFix.ini** as the HUD will only be slightly stretched vertically.
 - Open up the game properties in Steam and add `WINEDLLOVERRIDES="dinput8=n,b" %command%` to the launch options.

 ## Configuration